What does it mean that I can’t contact or approach someone?

 Your bail form might say you can’t contact the complainant.
 The complainant is the person that the police say you have done something bad to.
 Your bail form might say you can’t contact any witnesses.
 A witness is someone who saw what happened.

-If you want to change your bail conditions, read more information about changing your bail conditions.
+If you want to change your bail conditions, you may make an application to the court.